emersion/bups/README.md

 # How to use

-Requires Python 2, GTK 3.
+Requires Python 2, GTK 3 and Bup.
 Tested on Archlinux and Elementary OS (so it should run on Ubuntu and Debian).

 Installation:
 * If you are running on a Debian-based system, you can install the `.deb` package from here: http://ftp.emersion.fr/bups/